Fidesz: 2002–2010: Return to opposition

 Fidesz narrowly lost the 2002 elections to the Hungarian Socialist Party, garnering 41.07% to the Socialists' 42.05%.
-Fidesz had 169 members of the Hungarian National Assembly, out of a total of 386.
+Fidesz had 169 members of the National Assembly, out of a total of 386.
 Immediately after the election, they accused the opponents of electoral fraud.
 The 2002 Hungarian municipal elections saw again huge Fidesz losses.

 In the spring of 2003, Fidesz took its current name, Fidesz – Hungarian Civic Union.

 It was the most successful party in the 2004 European Parliamentary Elections: it won 47.4% of the vote and 12 of its candidates were elected as Members of the European Parliament (MEPs), including Lívia Járóka, the second Romani MEP.

 Fidesz's nominee, Dr. László Sólyom, was elected President of Hungary in the 2005 election.
 He was endorsed by Védegylet, an NGO including people from the whole political spectrum.
 A self-described "conservative liberal," he championed elements of both political wings with a selective, but conscious choice of values.

 In 2005, Fidesz and the Christian Democratic People's Party (KDNP) formed an alliance for the 2006 elections, which were won by the social-democratic and liberal coalition of Hungarian Socialist Party (MSZP) and the Alliance of Free Democrats (SZDSZ).
 Fidesz received 42% of the list votes and 164 of 386 representatives in the National Assembly.

-On 1 October 2006 Fidesz won the municipal elections, which counterbalanced the MSZP-led government's power to some extent.
-Fidesz won 15 of 23 mayoralties in Hungary's largest cities—although its candidate narrowly lost the city of Budapest to a member of the Liberal Party—and majorities in 18 out of 20 regional assemblies.
+On 1 October 2006, Fidesz won the municipal elections, which counterbalanced the MSZP-led government's power to some extent.
+Fidesz won 15 of 23 mayoralties in Hungary's largest cities—although its candidate narrowly lost the city of Budapest to a member of the SZDSZ—and majorities in 18 out of 20 regional assemblies.

 In the 2009 European Parliament election, Fidesz won a landslide victory, gaining 56.36% of the vote and 14 of Hungary's 22 seats.

 In a closed-door party meeting in 2009, Orbán called for a "central political forcefield" to govern Hungary for up to 20 years to achieve political stability.

 In January 2010, László Kövér, head of the party's national board, told reporters the party was aiming at winning a two-thirds majority at the parliamentary elections in April.
 He noted that Fidesz had a realistic chance to win a landslide.
 However, this feat was threatened by the rise of the radical nationalist Jobbik party.
 Kövér said it was a "lamentably negative" tendency, adding that it was rooted in the "disaster government" of the Socialist Party and its former liberal ally Free Democrats.